teretzdev/Desktop_BUD-E/README.md

 ## Key Features and Flexibility

 BUD-E integrates several core components including a speech-to-text model, a language model, and a text-to-speech model.
 These components are interchangeable and can be accessed either locally or through APIs.
-The framework supports integration with services from leading providers like OpenAI and Anthropic, or allows users to deploy their own models using open-source frameworks like VLLM.
+The framework supports integration with services from leading providers like OpenAI and Anthropic, or allows users to deploy their own models using open-source frameworks like Ollama or VLLM.

 ### Skills Interface